Avanade/Beef/docs/Http-Patch.md

 ## JSON Merge Patch

 This is likely to be the most common approach that will be leveraged.
 Which is simply the passing of properties that are to be updated within the JSON payload.
 To nullify a property then it must be explicitly set to null.
+To support, the [`JsonEntityMerge`](../src/Beef.Core/Json/JsonEntityMerge.cs) is provided to enable.

 ``` json
 {